elmerdotdev/ciccc-oop-ts-final-project/README.md

 - Assign task to one or more users
 - Add, Edit, Delete Columns
 - Marking task as complete will automatically move it to the *Done* column
-- Sort each column by task due date
+- Sort each column by task due date with a button click

 ## Presentation 📽️